-Peter Ralston has photographed the coast of Maine since 1978, drawn especially to the working communities that define coastal Maine’s character.
+Peter Ralston has photographed the coast of Maine since 1978, drawn especially to the people and working communities that define coastal Maine’s character.

 My photographs are my statement.

 I don’t pretend or aspire to be terribly intellectual about what I do.
 I just poke around the nooks and crannies of this coast, always with my camera.
 That’s about it.
 I’m not overly concerned about what I’m doing being considered “fine art.”
 As far as I’m concerned, I’m just storytelling albeit straight from the heart.
 These are the places I’ve been and people I’ve met, and sometimes there’s metaphor not far beneath the surface.

 Peter Ralston grew up in Chadd’s Ford, Pennsylvania, worked for a decade as a freelance photojournalist, and then began photographing the coast of Maine in 1978, drawn especially to the working communities that define the coast’s enduring character.